Haifahasher/holbertonschool-printf/README.md

 - No use of global variables.

-- All function prototypes are located in the lists.h header file.
+- All function prototypes are located in the main.h header file.

 - Memory management is handled properly; no memory leaks allowed.

 - Each function is tested using provided main files and standard test cases.

 ---

 ## Project Files